aria4larry/aria4larry.github.io/index.md

 ---
 title: Welcome to my blog
 ---
-> I'll write blogs about RAG and GAI in this repo
+> I'll write about anything useful in this repo. includeing WiKis, blogs, instresting finding etc.